d-schmidt/learnprogramming/docs/_posts/2016-02-01-basic-building-blocks.md

 i:\git\learnprogramming\examples>
 ```

 Nothing happened.
 As expected.
-If you have any errors here, got back to install Python.
+If you got any errors here, got back to install Python.

 ### Variables
 Variables allow you to access some data in memory using a name.
 You are able to seat, read and overwrite these values.